montelchuu/unique-timed-quiz/README.md

 # unique-timed-quiz

 ### Summary
-* Javascrip[t times quiz with high score
+* Javascript times quiz with high score
 * Prompts will show up to for rules.

 ![](Assets/images/coding-quiz.jpg)